njnagel/Capstone_2/README.md

-Crimes summarized by Primary Types for 2010 and 2018 are presented below:
+Chicago crimes summarized by Primary Types for 2010 and 2018 are presented below:

 2010 Crimes by Primary Type